TheDatumOrg/TSB-UAD/README.md

 ## Benchmark

 All are datasets and time series are stored in ./data.
-We describe below the diferenrt types of datasets used in our benchmark.
+We describe below the different types of datasets used in our benchmark.

 ### Benchmark: Public Real Datasets